-Center console fishing boats also come loaded with all the features a serious angler could want – storage lockers/rod lockers, livewells, big fish boxes, rod holders and a host of other important features.
+Center console fishing boats also come loaded with all the features a serious angler could want – storage lockers/rod lockers, livewells, big fish boxes, rod holders and a host of other important equipment.
 And I really love this about them – they are easy to clean after a fishing trip because of their open space layout.

 Though not exactly a budget-friendly fishing boat when new, good bargains can be found in the used boat market.
 New models from 18 to 26 feet can run anywhere from $25,000 to well over $100,000.
 If catching fish is the only consideration or the most important one, then a center console fishing boat should be in your future, period!

 Popular center console models manufactured by companies such as Mako, Cobia and Century fill the ads you will see, for new and used boats alike.

 The walkaround is versatile freshwater/saltwater fishing boat that is comfortable in large lakes, coastal waters or offshore.
 My first fishing boat, many years ago, was a used 1989 Sportcraft Fishmaster walkaround with a single 225 hp Evinrude outboard.
 Though I wanted the all-out fishing capability of the center console, the family-friendly features of the walkaround made it the logical choice for me at the time.